stryker-mutator/stryker-mutator.github.io/blog/2020-07-13-announcing-stryker-4-beta-mutation-switching.md

 _Note: Since beta version `4.0.0-beta.2`, both the command test runner and the jest test runner are supported.
 However, the command test runner does have some [limitations](https://github.com/stryker-mutator/stryker-js/pull/2345)_

 If you're new to mutation testing, it's a way to measure your tests' effectiveness.
-Please take a look at [our RoboBar 🤖🍷 example](/docs/General/example/) and see how even 100% code coverage doesn't tell the whole story.
+Please take a look at [our RoboCoasters 🤖🎢 example](/docs/General/example/) and see how even 100% code coverage doesn't tell the whole story.
 Mutation testing is the only way to make sure your code is thoroughly tested.

 ## 👽 Mutation switching